 That image is also a great example of why you should never put a hotspot antenna inside; you are losing a ton of power before the radio waves ever get outside the building.

 Water allows radio signals to travel much further than normal; look at any hotspot next to a body of water and you’ll see it will connect with other hotspots at much further ranges across the water than it will across land.

 Let’s not get too into the weeds here.
 As I said at the beginning, the general rule for topography is this: The flatter your topography, the higher gain antenna you can use, up to 9 dBi for 95% of placements.
-Beyond 9 the pattern gets too flat AND you’ll violate the power/signal rules Helium uses to help combat spoofing.
-When you violate those rules, you get invalid witnesses.
-Invalid witnesses = 0 HNT.
+Beyond 9 the pattern generally gets too precise to provide the Wide coverage (the W in WUPU) that we want.